Our waste management

 - To prioritize the use of paper bags on the event, especially during the Running Show.

 - There have been talks with race sponsors to encourage them to swap the goodies handed out during the Marathon or at the Salon du Running stands for intangibles.
-The share of tangible products will be gradually reduced between 2017 and 2019.
+The share of tangible products is reduced since 2017.

 - Competitors are urged to cover themselves with old clothes instead of plastic bags.

-- The Schneider Electric Marathon de Paris will ramp up efforts to recover clothes (T-shirts, fleece jackets, etc.) left behind by competitors to give them a second life or recycle them.
+- Since 2017, the Schneider Electric Marathon de Paris has ramp up efforts to recover clothes (T-shirts, fleece jackets, etc.) left behind by competitors to give them a second life or recycle them.

 - A separated waste collection will be implemented on feeding zones.